 |Appraisal FeesF||See below|

 A Calculated based upon the terms provided in the Note subject to applicable state law.

-BInspections are ordered when a loan becomes past due by at least 45 days; inspection fees on Government / GSE loans may be higher as allowed per agency guidelines.
+B Standard fee range.
+Inspections are ordered when a loan becomes past due by at least 45 days, upon the occurrence of events impacting the property, or upon inspection; inspection fees may be higher than the amount listed due to exigent circumstances or on Government / GSE loans as allowed per agency guidelines.

 C Attorneys’ fees incurred for attorney or trustee services when a loan is in foreclosure or bankruptcy.
 Amounts are estimates and vary and in accordance with jurisdictional requirements and state law.

 D Costs incurred in the foreclosure process, including Service of process, filing fees, publication, and posting to notify interested parties of the foreclosure action, and other related services subject to local law and investor guidelines.

 E Costs associated with filing proofs of claim, motions, and other pleadings and associated actions in Bankruptcy Court subject to local law and investor guidelines.

 F Actual fees and costs based upon type of service rendered and subject to local law and investor guidelines.

 G Actual fees and costs in accordance with jurisdictional requirements.